UniMath/agda-unimath/src/synthetic-homotopy-theory/descent-circle.lagda.md

         ( Q))
 ```

+### Characterization of sections of type families over the circle

-### Sections of type families over the circle are exactly the fixpoints of the automorphism from the characteristic descent data
+Sections of type families over the circle are exactly the fixpoints of the
+automorphism from the characteristic descent data.

 ```agda
 module _